Jehan Daruvala: 2017

-In November 2016, Daruvala stated his intention to switch to the European Formula 3 Championship for the 2017 season.
-He signed to race with Carlin the following month.
-At the first Monza race, Daruvala took his first pole position in the series and would convert it into a second place, having led the majority of the race.
-He scored another podium at the Hungaroring before finally taking his maiden win at the Norisring, passing polesitter Maximilian Günther on the first lap from second.
-Daruvala finished sixth in the championship.
-He also participated in the 2017 Macau Grand Prix, finishing tenth in the race after starting 16th.
+In November 2016, Daruvala announced his switch to the FIA Formula 3 European Championship for the 2017, joining Carlin the following month.
+He made an immediate impact in Monza, taking his maiden pole position and converting it into second place after leading much of the race.
+He added another podium at the Hungaroring before claiming his first victory at the Norisring, passing polesitter Maximilian Günther at the start.
+Daruvala finished sixth in the championship and also competed in the Macau Grand Prix, finishing tenth after starting 16th.